mxahan/digital-cv/index.md

 ## Hobbies
 ---

-Shoot me a ping if you stay nearby me and want to hit for some 4-5 rated tennis match or 2000-2200 rated table-tennis.
+- Shoot me a ping if you stay nearby me and want to hit for some 4-5 rated tennis match or 2000-2200 rated table-tennis.
+- Writing critical summary blog of AI papers
+  - Deeply curious about underlying mathematics.
+- Blogging about the things I get stuck.
+Hopefully others does not.
+- Curious about research methods and academic writings.

 [//] https://workwithcarolyn.com/blog/digital-cv-guide